 If you’ve just dashed to the mirror, or turned around to check your colleagues’ ears for these dimples (yes, we did too), then don’t worry: these curious little holes are mostly harmless.

 It’s just a rare birth defect – a congenital malformation of the preauricular tissues that occurs around week six of gestation.
 Preauricular sinus was documented for the first time in 1864 by Van Heusinger.
 The theory is that they’re an evolutionary remnant of fish gills.

-Approximately 50% of these holes appear on the right side of the head only.
 If you happen to have one on both sides, then take a look at your parents’ ears: the chances are it’s hereditary.

 Usually, this tiny hole poses no health risks at all.
 But – prepare yourself – if the hole gets infected or forms a cyst, it will need to be treated.
 If you’re feeling particularly adventurous today (or if you’re just in the mood to be grossed-out) google “preauricular sinuses”.
 You’re welcome.

 Globally, it’s estimated that between 0.1% and 0.9% of Europeans and Americans have preauricular sinuses.
 These figures are higher in other places: the tiny holes can be found in the ears of 2.5% of Taiwanese and 10% of Africans.